 Price Action – Use PoC with Candlestick Patterns for Reversals

 Price action involves studying candlestick patterns like Doji, Hammer, or Engulfing patterns.
-When such reversal signals appear around the PoC, it strengthens your case for entering or exiting a trade, as it shows both volume and price are reacting to that level.
+When these reversal patterns appear near the PoC, they can provide additional trade confirmation, as it shows both volume and price are reacting to that level.

 Indian Market Context for Point of Control